 - 8.1.
 This prudential indicator is used to ensure that the authority does not borrow in advance of need.
 If the authority borrowed in advance of need, then the net position would be negative i.e. borrowing greater than the CFR. - 8.2.
-The chart below illustrates that the Council is not intending to borrow in advance of need, and that there is a significant level of "under borrowing".
+The chart below illustrates that the Council is not intending to borrow in advance of need, and that there is a reasonable level of "under borrowing".

 8.3.
-The Council pursues a strategy of internal borrowing where the cheapest borrowing will be internal borrowing, which involves reducing cash balances and Page 56 foregoing interest earned at the current historically low rates.
+The Council pursues a strategy of internal borrowing where the cheapest borrowing will be internal borrowing, which involves reducing cash balances and foregoing interest earned at the current historically low rates.
 This position can be reversed at any time by taking out loans with the PWLB and is undertaken to allow the Council to maintain its liquidity.
-The estimates of gross debt for 2023/24 and 2024/25 include borrowing of £40m to partially reverse the internal borrowing position.
-The Council's borrowing strategy is fully outlined in the Treasury Management Strategy 2024/25 which can be found on the agenda for this meeting.
+The estimates of gross debt for 2024/25 and 2025/26 include borrowing undertaken to partially reverse the internal borrowing position.
+The Council's borrowing strategy is fully outlined in the Treasury Management Strategy 2025/26 which can be found on the agenda for this meeting.